Glyphs offers various ways to create an OpenType-SVG font. Read the following tutorial to know almost everything about it.

 .svg or the zip-compressed

-This tutorial is not about the legacy SVG font file format.
+This tutorial is not about the deprecated legacy SVG font file format.

-The webfont file formats in wide use today are WOFF, and, slowly gaining ground, WOFF2.
+The webfont file formats in wide use today are WOFF and WOFF2.
 There is more to it of course, but in a nutshell, WOFFs are compressed OpenType fonts.
 Its desktop siblings, CFF/OTFs and TTFs, are also OpenType formats, both with their peculiarities and not as well-compressed as WOFF.
 What makes OpenType fonts OpenType fonts is their internal structure, which is a collection of so-called OpenType tables, and one of these tables can be the SVG table, containing SVG-based information.
-Fonts containing such an SVG table are sometimes referred to as OpenType-SVG color fonts or SVG color font.
+Fonts containing such an SVG table are most commonly referred to as OpenType-SVG, sometimes as SVG-in-OT, or simply as SVG color font.
+The SVG table was mainly developed, and pushed, by Mozilla and Adobe.
+And occasionally, sou will see this logo for OpenType-SVG:

-In Glyphs, there are two ways of getting SVG information into a font: (A) from separate
+In Glyphs, there are three ways of getting SVG information into a font:

-.svg image files, or (B) from an existing color font setup.
-The latter can be either a layer font on different masters, a CPAL/COLR font with indexed Color layers, or an Apple-style sbix font with iColor layers.
+- Option B: from an existing color font setup.
+The latter can be either a layer font on different masters, a CPAL/COLR font, or an Apple-style sbix font.

 If you have the SVG graphics available in separate files already, you can place them in the respective glyphs, and export a font with an SVG table.
 This method allows you to take full advantage of the capabilities of the SVG file format, including crazy stuff like vector animations.